sagarjain007/streamlit-stock-analysis-and-optimization/README.md

 Behind the scenes of the application:

-- Streamlit - HTML enhanced for web apps!
+- Python - The best programming language for analytics.
-- Python - awesome web-based text editor
+- Streamlit - Python library to create Data Science apps.

 ## Live Application